ACTEC Family Estate Planning Guide

 The American College of Trust and Estate Counsel, ACTEC, is a professional society of peer-elected trust and estate lawyers in the United States and around the globe.
 ACTEC Trust and Estate Talk is a free weekly podcast series that offers wealth professionals best practice advice, insights, and commentary on subjects that affect the profession and clients.

-Past topics have included What Should Attorneys have in their Engagement Letters, State Law Pitfalls, Powers of Appointment, Security of Clients’ Information, and 9100 Relief.
+Past topics have included What Should Attorneys have in their Engagement Letters, Horton v.
+Jones Case on Electronic Wills, Qualified Opportunity Funds and Opportunity Zones, The Future is Here: Dealing with Bitcoins and Cryptocurrencies in Tax and Estate Planning, and Security of Clients’ Information.
 You may listen and subscribe to the series through many popular podcast players:

 HeirSearch.com – A Division of International Genealogical Search Inc.